bcoe/Adventures-in-Document-Thumbnailing/README.md

 OpenOffice (LibreOffice) / PythonUNO
 ------------------------------------

-Up until quite recently we were using OpenOffice as part of our document thumbnailing process.
+Up until quite recently, we were using OpenOffice as part of our document thumbnailing process.
 OpenOffice is used to convert a document format to a PDF, at which point it can be easily converted into an image.

 **Pros**